gbif/data-blog/content/post/2018-11-09-gbif-citizen-science.md

 * It evaluates the model performance.

 ### What do you think?
-Should GBIF a system like this to label datasets as "citizen science"?
+Should GBIF explore a system like this to label datasets as "citizen science"?
 Please let me know.